GlennStreetman/copyExcelChart/README.md

 # WARNING: Under active development.
 Use with extreme caution or as code example.
+ Make sure you are using the most recent version of this package.

 ## Copy charts between excel files using Node file system operations.
  Currently working with basic excel .xlsx charts, that pull data from cell ranges. <br>
- Not yet tested with pivot charts or charts that reference named ranges or tables.
+ Not yet tested with pivot charts or charts that reference named ranges or tables.<br>
+ Make sure you are using the most recent version of this package.

 ## Dependancies:
 [xm2js](https://www.npmjs.com/package/xml2js) : Used to convert excel .xml source files into JSON objects. <br>